medialab/artoo/hacker_news.md

 Curtom bookmarks such as this one can be generated through **artoo**'s grunt task whose documentation can be found [here]({{ site.baseurl }}/grunt).

-Finally, a full example of how you would create such a bookmarklet can be found on this [gist](https://gist.github.com/Yomguithereal/5d792d88ad6f1fe7c15d).
+Finally, a fully explained example of how you would create such a bookmarklet can be found on this [gist](https://gist.github.com/Yomguithereal/5d792d88ad6f1fe7c15d).